Designing AI-Agents with Personalities: A Psychometric Approach: Study 3: Further Validating AI-Agents with Real-Life Moral and Risk-Taking Vignettes

-We crafted ten scenarios: five ethical dilemmas and five risk-taking scenarios.
-Following standard research protocols, we pre-registered the study and obtained ethical approval before proceeding with data collection at a Canadian University.
-Participants were asked to complete the BFI2 and respond to the ten scenarios.
+For human data, we conducted a survey study at a Canadian University.
+Participants were asked to complete the BFI-2 Expanded-format scale and respond to the ten vignettes.
 After applying exclusion criteria based on English proficiency, consent for data deposit, and survey completion, we retained a sample of 276 participants.
-The mean age of the participants was 19.65 years (SD = 3.88).
+The mean age of participants was 19.65 years ($SD$ = 3.88).
 Regarding gender identity, the majority of participants identified as female (80.4\%), with 15.6\% identifying as male and 4\% identified as Other.
 The ethnic composition of the sample was diverse: 26.8\% as European/Caucasian, 25.0\% as South Asian, 7.3\% as African, 6.9\% as East Asian, 2.5\% as Latino and Hispanic and 28.3\% identified as Other.